 American Red Cross fact sheet, Preventing the Spread of Bloodborne Pathogens

 Center for Disease Control (CDC) page for Bloodborne Infectious Diseases

 Community Transit Association of America (CTAA)’s PASS training includes material on bloodborne pathogens

-Iowa Department of Transportation’s Your Ticket to Safety video and PDF
+Iowa Department of Transportation’s Your Ticket to Safety video